box-project/box/doc/configuration.md

 ### Shebang (`shebang`)

-The shebang (`string`) setting is used to specify the shebang line used when generating a new stub.
+The shebang (`string`|`null`) setting is used to specify the shebang line used when generating a new stub.
 By default, this line is used:

 ```
 #!/usr/bin/env php
 ```

-The shebang line can be removed altogether if null.
+The shebang line can be removed altogether if set to `null`.

 ### Intercept (`intercept`)